Retaking the GMAT

 GMAT Retakes and Business School Acceptance

-Available information indicates that business schools do not necessarily develop a negative view of students who take the GMAT multiple times, and some business school officials will even encourage their applicants to do so.
-However, there is a limit to the number of times it is advisable to take the GMAT, and this seems to be about three test attempts.
+Available information indicates that business schools do not necessarily develop a negative view of students who they know have taken the GMAT multiple times, and some business school officials will even encourage their applicants to do so.
+However, there is a limit to the number of times it is advisable to take the GMAT, and it seems to be about three test attempts.
 Business schools tend to be understanding about second and third test attempts if scores improve, but they will likely see applicants who have taken the GMAT four or more times as lacking the skills necessary for success in their programs.
-While scores from all test attempts are reported, many if not most institutions will consider the highest scores rather than the average (although a significant drop in the most recent score or an unusually long period of time between testing dates can adversely affect an application).

 Data on GMAT Retakes